1. CHEMICAL PRODUCTS & COMPANY IDENTIFICATION

 Beta particles: Beta particles are more penetrating than alpha and require more shielding.
 Materials composed mostly of elements of low atomic number such as acrylic, and thick rubber are most appropriate for the absorption of beta particles.
 Uranium hexafluoride, in quantities used for Certified Reference Materials and SME materials, does not emit significant amounts of beta particles.

-Gamma rays: The most suitable materials shielding gamma radiation are lead and iron.
+Gamma rays: Lead and iron are the most suitable materials for shielding gamma radiation.
 Uranium, in quantities used for Certified Reference Materials and SME materials, does not emit significant amounts of gamma radiation.
 Consult a radiation protection specialist or health physicist for more information.

 Alpha-Neutron reaction: Neutrons of approximately 2 MeV are generated by the interaction of alpha particles from uranium with the nuclei of fluoride and other low-Z atoms.
 The magnitude of the neutron flux will vary based on the total activity of uranium (which is a function of enrichment) and the chemical compound in question (mixing of U and F).
 In the case of a storage cylinder of UF6, the typical neutron dose rate from natural to 5% enriched uranium would be expected to be 0.01 to 0.2 mrem/hr.
 Neutron dose rates from P-10 tubes would be even lower.

-Clothing: Laboratory uses only protective clothing is required.
-In the event of an accident, large-scale release or a large-scale clean-up full protective clothing will be necessary.
+Clothing: The laboratory uses only protective clothing which is required.
+In the event of an accident, large-scale release or a large-scale clean-up of full protective clothing will be necessary.

-Gloves: Employee must wear appropriate protective gloves to prevent contact with this substance.
+Gloves: Employees must wear appropriate protective gloves to prevent contact with this substance.
 Used gloves should be disposed of as radioactive waste.

 Respirator: The following respirators and maximum use concentrations are recommendations by the U.S. Department of Health and Human Services, NIOSH pocket guide to chemical hazards; NIOSH criteria documents or by the U.S. Department of Labor, 29 CFR 1910 Subpart Z.